amar2pro/amar2pro/README.md

 - 👋 Hi, I’m Lynn Wanjiru Mungai
-- 👀 I’m interested in Machine learning and Artificial intelligence as well as trying to be an all rounded individual
+- 👀 I’m interested in leadership and understanding what makes a good leader.
 - 🌱 I’m currently learning HTML and CSS3
 - 💞️ I’m looking to collaborate on learning new skills in the tech industry
-- 📫 How to reach me linkedin @Lynn Wanjiru
+- 📫 How to reach me  linkedin: @Lynn Wanjiru gmail: lynnwajiru13@gmail.com
 - 😄 Pronouns: She/ her
 - ⚡ Fun fact: I am left handed and I cannot dance to save my life